MarkDVerhagen/Dutch_healthcare_inequalities_COVID19/README.md

 ### Remote Access Environment

 All intermittent data files are generated using the scripts in the `./src_ra/` folder, ran on the RA environment of the CBS.
+The analysis is performed in five phases, each of which are described below.

+###### Phase 0: Data preparation
-The scripts assume the following data structure within the RA environment:
+The scripts assume the following data structure within the RA environment after running `00_prep_data.R`.

     └── health_access
         └── data